AlexandreResende/cache-api/README.md

 # Improvements to be done

-- add more logs and meaningful ones
+[X] add more logs and meaningful ones

-- add pm2 to project
+[ ] add pm2 to project

-- use a di lib
+[ ] use a di lib

-- create a DAO class for the cache entries to abstract the usage of generics on repository
+[ ] create a DAO class for the cache entries to abstract the usage of generics on repository

-- add a monitoring tool
+[ ] add a monitoring tool

-- design a possible architecture for the project thinking about reliability, scalability and maintainability (system design)
+[ ] design a possible architecture for the project thinking about reliability, scalability and maintainability (system design)

-- use a loggin tool like sentry
+[ ] use a loggin tool like sentry

+[ ] tests - unit and integration